Mountain King (video game)

 Mountain King is a multidirectional scrolling platform game published by CBS Electronics in 1983.
-It was originally designed by RE.
-F. Dreyer and Robert Matson, and programmed by Matson, for the Atari 8-bit computers and ported to the Atari 2600, Atari 5200, ColecoVision, Commodore 64, and VIC-20.
+It was designed by E. F. Dreyer and Robert Matson, and programmed by Matson, for the Atari 8-bit computers.
+It was converted to the Atari 2600, Atari 5200, ColecoVision, Commodore 64, and VIC-20.
 Along with Tunnel Runner and Omega Race, the Atari 2600 cartridge includes 256 bytes of random access memory, a feature promoted as "RAM Plus".